 In second place is any OVERHEAD TRICEPS EXTENSION, whether with an EZ-bar, dumbbell(s), cable, or machine.
 By starting each rep from a fully stretched position (elbows up), the long head contracts with more force and it takes on more work than the other two heads.

-By the way, the BEHIND-THE-NECK SHOULDER PRESS, a shoulder exercise, was shown in the German study to be remarkably effective at hitting the long head.
+By the way, the BEHIND-THE-NECK SHOULDER PRESS, a deltoid exercise, was shown in the German study to be remarkably effective at hitting the long head.
 We suspect this occurs more at lockouts when the triceps take over much of the work and the long heads fully contract.
 To turn this shoulder builder into a true triceps grower, try doing these in a power rack or on a Smith machine set up so you only move through the top third of typical reps.

 WORST TRICEPS EXERCISE